nais/doc/docs/persistence/open-search.md

   OpenSearch for your applications.
 ---

+!!! warning "Availability"
+    Aiven OpenSearch can be used by applications in all environments, but must be *defined* in a GCP cluster.

 # OpenSearch

 OpenSearch is a fork of Elasticsearch that is maintained by Amazon.
 It is a drop-in replacement for Elasticsearch, and is fully compatible with the Elasticsearch API.
 It is a community-driven project that is open source and free to use.